I Tried Going Completely Plastic Free for a Day

 An organic apple (with a plastic sticker)

-Then I was off to the market and what I thought would be an easy place to avoid plastic.
+Then I was off to the market.
 I bring my own produce bags, use my own containers for prepared food, and purchase in glass wherever possible, but I forgot that practically every piece of produce is stickered.
 A Swedish supermarket has a solution: by using natural branding on all of their avocados for one year, they’ll save 135 miles of plastic 1 foot wide.
 I love the idea of marking produce with a laser instead of a sticker, and I also enjoy the farmers’ market for plastic-free produce.
 At the grocery store, however, produce with plastic stickers is pretty much unavoidable.
 Going plastic free for a day was becoming a challenge.

 A glass bottle of milk (with a plastic cap)

-Next, I realized that our delicious glass-bottled organic milk has a plastic cap and a plastic seal; both go into our recycling bin but I have a feeling that they don’t meet the recycling requirement in our town.
+Next, I realized that our delicious glass-bottled milk has a plastic cap and a plastic seal.
+Both go into our recycling bin but I have a feeling that they don’t meet the recycling requirement in our town, which means I’m just wishcycling—or crossing my fingers that what I toss in the bin will get recycled.
 The refillable glass bottle is a throw-back to the good old days, and an amazing improvement from plastic milk jugs, but alas the disposable cap and seal are nonetheless plastic.

 A receipt (coated in plastic)